Claremont serial killings: Investigation

 Within 48 hours of the disappearance of Spiers, the case was taken over by the Major Crimes Squad.
 After the disappearance of Rimmer, the Western Australia Police set up a special task-force called "Macro" to investigate the two similar cases.
 Macro was headed at first by Paul Ferguson, then David Caporn.
-After the disappearance of Glennon, police confirmed that they were searching for a serial killer, and the Western Australian Government offered a $250,000 reward, the largest ever offered in the state at that time.
+After the disappearance of Glennon, police confirmed that they were searching for a serial killer, and the Government of Western Australia offered a $250,000 reward, the largest ever offered in the state at that time.

 Initial inquiries centred on the unidentified vehicles seen at two of the locations, and on an unidentified man seen in the video footage.
 Suspicion then focused on Perth's taxi drivers, because the women were last seen in circumstances where they may have used taxis.
 This included a driver who claimed to have transported Spiers the night before her disappearance.
 A massive fingerprint and DNA-testing exercise was then carried out on the thousands of taxi drivers licensed in Western Australia.
 Given evidence of a number of unlicensed operators, examining standards for eligibility were raised, and 78 drivers with significant criminal history were de-licensed.
 Stricter standards were also applied to verifying that decommissioned taxis were stripped of insignia and equipment.
 In December 2015, investigators finally revealed that fibres taken from Rimmer were identified as coming from a Holden Commodore VS Series 1, one of the cars seen that night.

 Macro attracted both praise and criticism for its handling of the case.
 At its peak, it had over 100 members across 10 teams.
 To avoid leaks, strict confidentiality protocols were implemented, and details of the nature of the deaths and injuries were suppressed.
 One of the tactics used by Macro was the controversial distribution of questionnaires to 110 "persons of interest", including various confrontational enquiries such as "Are you the killer?"
 Another was its reliance on international experts and use of an imported lie detector machine.
 Further, one of its officers accepted an offer by David Birnie to assist the investigation.
 The taskforce was also censured for its overly narrow focus, under Caporn, on Lance Williams.
 He remained the prime suspect for many years despite a lack of direct evidence (as occurred in the cases of Andrew Mallard and Lloyd Rayney).
 Over its lifetime, Macro had 11 police reviews, including one in August 2004 led by Paul Schramm, the officer who had led the Snowtown investigation.
 It was finally wound down in September 2005 and the investigation moved to the Special Crimes Squad.